camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 #### Remove Temporary Failover Installation

 <StateContainer
-current={<Thirteen viewBox="140 0 680 500" />}
+current={<Thirteen viewBox="140 40 680 500" />}
-desired={<Fourteen viewBox="140 0 680 500" />}
+desired={<Fourteen viewBox="140 40 680 500" />}
 />

 <div>

 #### Current

 The Camunda Platform is healthy and running in two regions again.
+You have redeployed Operate and Tasklist and enabled the Elasticsearch exporters again.
+This will allow users to interact with Camunda 8 again.

 #### Desired

-You can remove the temporary failover solution since it is not required anymore.
+You can remove the temporary failover solution since it is not required anymore and would hinder disablement of the failback mode within the new region.

 #### How to get there